codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # find . -type d -not -name '.' | wc -l  - a script that counts the number of directories and sub-directories in the current directory.
 Here The current and parent directories are not taken into account.
 Hidden directories are counted

 # ls -t1 | head -n 10 - a script that displays the 10 newest files in the current directory.
 Here One file per line is displayed.
 The files are Sorted from the newest to the oldest.

+# sort | uniq -u - a script that takes a list of words as input and prints only words that appear exactly once.
+## 1. Input format: One line, one word
+## 2. Output format: One line, one word
+## 3. Words should be sorted